Malindsve/HandelsAkademinBackend/cSharp/Inlämning/PragueParking/PragueParking1.0/README.md

 ####Background
 The client wants a parkingsystem for a parkinglot at the castle in Prague.
 The parkinglot is a valet parking.
-The customer leaves their keys and vehicle and gets a receipt wich gives them the right to claim their vehicle.
+The customer leaves their vehicle and can claim their vehicle by listing their registration number.
 The parkinglot is ran by young students and pensioners so it must be a very simple system.
 The parkinglot accepts both cars and motorcycles.
 All vehicles must be claimed before 12pm, when the parkinglot closes.